sasagawa888/mprolog/README.md

 Its goal is to achieve practical high-speed execution using approaches different from the traditional WAM architecture.

 license is modified BSD.
-Note: We later became aware that another system with the same name, N-Prolog, already existed.
+Note: We later became aware that another system with the same name, MProlog, already existed.
 This project is unrelated.

 ![mpl](mpl.png)